Practical tools for radical collaboration

 We acknowledge the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to their Elders past and present.

-We acknowledge that Aboriginal self-determination is a human right and recognises the hard work of many generations of Aboriginal people who have fought for this right to be upheld.
+Indigenous Australian self-determination is a human right and recognises the hard work of many generations of Aboriginal people who have fought for this right to be upheld.
+Always was and always will be aboriginal land.